trifle-io/trifle-stats/README.md

 Trifle::Ruby.track(key: 'event#checkout', at: Time.zone.now, values: {count: 1}, configuration: mongo_configuration)
 ```

+### Driver

+Driver is a wrapper around existing client libraries that talk to DB or API.
+It is used to store and retrieve values.
+You can read more in [Driver Readme](https://github.com/trifle-io/trifle-ruby/blob/main/lib/trifle/ruby/driver/README.md).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.